seyesij/Angular-4/README.md

 * To download, clone the repo, cd in to the folder, npm install, and just ng serve -o and that will open up on localhost:4200 in your browser

 * I liked the simplicity of scaffolding " ng g c 'your component' " just like we've been doing in rails,.
 And having each files css right there (although didn't spend time doing any).
-Once I  got a better understanding of a lot of the syntax it started to make more sense.
-There was a lot more things I wanted to implement but ran out of time, I will definitely come back to angular after this class and learn some more.
+Once we  got a better understanding of a lot of the syntax it started to make more sense.
+There were a lot more things we wanted to implement but ran out of time, I will definitely come back to angular after this class and learn some more.

 Code snippets: